HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Experimental Setup

 \subsection{Training}

-The high-resolution 1280 target is generated by processing the ARI \ac{HRTF} dataset (which contains 1550 positions for each listener) using the preprocessing described in \cref{sec:data_pre_processing} where each of the 5 panels contains 16 by 16 source positions (i.e. 1280 positions~$=5$~$\times$~16~$\times$~16, shown in \crefsub{fig:projected_data_flattened_interpolation}).
+The high-resolution 1280 target is generated by pre-processing the ARI \ac{HRTF} dataset (which contains 1550 positions for each listener) into 5 panels, which contain 16 by 16 source positions (i.e. 1280 positions~$=5$~$\times$~16~$\times$~16, shown in \crefsub{fig:projected_data_flattened_interpolation}) where the Kalman filter parameters where set to $\eta=\num{5e-3}$, $\sigma^2_w=\num{1e-4}$, $\sigma^2_v=400$ and the \acp{IR} where trimmed to 10 samples before the onset and to a length of 128 samples.

-To obtain the low-resolution \acp{HRTF} from their high-resolution counterparts, the \acp{HRTF} are downsampled by a factor of $r$.
-This means the high-resolution gnomonic equiangular projection \acp{HRTF}, whose dimensions are $256\times5\times16\times16$, are downsampled to $256\times5\times\frac{16}{r}\times\frac{16}{r}$, i.e. the $r^\text{th}$ point in the interpolated \ac{HRTF} is preserved from the original \ac{HRTF}, while all other points are interpolated.
-It should be noted that the $256$ dimension refers to the concatenation of the two left and right ear 128-point \acp{IR}. \cref{fig:sphere_LR_positions} shows the positions of the source sources for $r$ values 2 (320~$\,\rightarrow$~1280), 4 (80~$\,\rightarrow$~1280), 8 (20~$\,\rightarrow$~1280), 16 (5~$\,\rightarrow$~1280).
-These positions were selected by using the \code{torch.nn.functional.interpolate} function, where the `\code{scale\_factor}' was set to $r$.
-In \cref{sec:results}, the performance of the \ac{GAN} under different downsampling rates, $r$, is evaluated.
+To obtain the low-resolution \ac{HRTF} inputs from the high-resolution targets, the \acp{HRTF} are downsampled by selecting one \ac{IR} in every $r$.
+This means each high-resolution \ac{HRTF} target, generated from the gnomonic equiangular projection, whose dimensions are $256\times5\times16\times16$, are downsampled to $256\times5\times\frac{16}{r}\times\frac{16}{r}$ to create each input.
+In the case where only 5 source positions are available, the centre position of each panel is selected with coordinates (8,8).
+Therefore, the generator network aims to preserve the points of the low-resolution \ac{HRTF} given at the input while interpolating all the other points to match the target.

+It should be noted that the $256$ dimension refers to the concatenation of the two left and right ear 128-point \acp{IR}. \cref{fig:sphere_LR_positions} shows the positions of the sources for $r$ values 2 (320~$\,\rightarrow$~1280), 4 (80~$\,\rightarrow$~1280), 8 (20~$\,\rightarrow$~1280), 16 (5~$\,\rightarrow$~1280).
+These positions were selected using the \code{torch.nn.functional.interpolate} function, where the `\code{scale\_factor}' was set to $r$.
 The high-resolution \ac{HRTF} target of 1280 positions (i.e. $5\times16\times16$) was selected as it is comparable to the 1550 positions measured in the \ac{ARI} \ac{HRTF} dataset.

-It should also be noted that while \acp{HRTF} possess both magnitude and phase components, only the magnitude component is exploited in this approach and used as an input to the \ac{GAN}.
-The magnitudes are also not scaled or normalised, as the \ac{LSD} metric used in the generator, $G$, content loss requires that magnitudes are not normalised.
-For the generator $G$ loss function, an adversarial weight of $\lambda = 0.1$ was used.
-Various batch sizes were explored; a relatively small batch size of 8 was found to give the best performance (see Section \cref{sec:results}).
+It should also be noted that the 128-point \ac{FFT} magnitude inputs are also not scaled or normalised, as the \ac{LSD} metric used in the content loss for the generator, $G$, requires non-normalised magnitudes.